JaneliaSciComp/SongExplorer/README.md

 will be smaller and have white perimeters, with the larger circles outlined in black being the average across models.

-Similarly in the right panel of "accuracy.pdf" is the precision and recall for each model (as opposed to label) plotted separately.
+Similarly in the right panel of "precision-recall.pdf" is the precision and recall for each model (as opposed to label) plotted separately.
 Small circles with white perimeters show the label-specific accuracies and larger circles with black perimeters show the average across labels for each model.

-* "validation-P-R-F1-label.pdf" plots precision, recall, and the F1 score over time in the top, middle, and bottom rows respectively with a separate column for each label.
+* "P-R-F1-label.pdf" plots validation precision, recall, and the F1 score over time in the top, middle, and bottom rows respectively with a separate column for each label.
 Check here to make sure that the accuracy of each label has converged.
-If there is more than one model in this logs folder, the thin colored lines are the accuracies for each model, with the thick black line being the average across models.  "validation-P-R-F1-model.pdf" is similar, but the columns are the models and the thin colored lines the labels.
-Averages across all labels and models are plotted in "validation-P-R-F1-average.pdf".
+If there is more than one model in this logs folder, the thin colored lines are the accuracies for each model, with the thick black line being the average across models.
+"P-R-F1-model.pdf" is similar, but the columns are the models and the thin colored lines the labels.
+Averages across all labels and models are plotted in "P-R-F1-average.pdf".

-* "validation-PvR.pdf" plots, separately for each label and model, the trajectory of the precision versus recall curve over number of training steps.
+* "PvR.pdf" plots, separately for each label and model, the trajectory of the validation precision versus recall curve over number of training steps.
 The leftmost column and topmost row show the averages across models and labels, respectively, with the upper left plot showing the average across all models and labels.

 * "train_1r/confusion-matrix.ckpt-\*.csv" shows the confusion matrices for each checkpoint.
-The checkpoint with the highest F1 is also shown in the left panel of "accuracy.pdf".

 * "train_1r/precision-recall.ckpt-\*.pdf" and
 "train_1r/sensitivity-specificity.ckpt-\*.pdf" show how the ratio of false